Modalities

 Cupping

-Pain Relief, Anxiety & Increased Blood Flow
+BEST FOR: Pain Relief, Anxiety & Increased Blood Flow

 Myofascial decompression or cupping is a therapy that helps treat musculoskeletal disorders by using suction to create negative pressure underneath the cup.
 Originally fire was used to create the suction, but more recently a simple pump is used.
 The negative pressure helps to decompress the area by lifting the skin and the layer of tissue underneath the skin, the fascia, up into the cup.
 This creates space for the underlying tight muscle to lay down and relax.
 Cupping also helps bring blood flow to the area in need.
 Blood carries important nutrients which help with tissue healing.
 Cupping appears intimidating and painful.
 However, you have full control of the pressure so please let your therapist know when a cup is too tight.